gotchoices/MyCHIPs/README.md

 While Wylib is not the solution for an eventual user interface, it has been what I needed for an administrative console during development.
 And it can suffice for a crude user SPA until a dedicated mobile app can be built.
+As of Spring 2021, the BYU Capstone project produced a prototype app authored in Flutter/Dart.
+Unfortunately the websocket interface is not yet finished so it does not yet talk to the MyCHIPs server.

-I have kept the source closed for some time while I tried to work out an algorithm for performing a distributed lift (the credit clearing function that makes the system work).
+I originally kept the source closed for some time while I tried to work out an algorithm for performing a distributed lift (the credit clearing function that makes the system work).
 It also took me a while to figure out a contract and licensing structure I felt would make the system robust and resilient to attack.
-I want MyCHIPs to be free for everyone to use, but only if they will use it in honest commerce and trade as it is intended.
+I want MyCHIPs to be free for everyone to use, but only if they will use it in good-faith commerce and trade as it is intended.

 ### Current Project Status:
 The _holy grail_ of MyCHIPs has been a network implementation of the lift protocol introduced in an intuitive way